 - Topics in United States History: War and Peace

-This course examines America’s past chronologically from pre-Columbian times to the present day.
-While the Topics in United States History course offerings focus on one theme in depth for a semester each, this year-long course explores a breadth of events throughout U.S. History.
-Most units culminate with a test, which always includes an essay asking students to use historical evidence to defend their conclusions.
-Students also show their mastery of the material through presentations, debates, and seminar discussions.
+This course examines America’s past from pre-Columbian times to the present day.
+While the Topics in United States History courses focus on one theme in depth for a semester each, this year-long course explores a breadth of events throughout U.S. History.
+Students study political, social, economic, and military history as they consider the ways that events, ideas, and cultural movements have shaped this nation and its roles in the world.
+Students show their mastery of the material through presentations, debates, seminar discussions, and exams, which include in-class essays.
 By tracing America’s evolution throughout the centuries, students develop a deeper understanding of current events as well.

-To better understand the United States - its values, creed, and promises - this class explores the contributions, aspirations, and challenges experienced specifically by women and LGBT+ communities throughout American history.
-This class focuses on social history - how people live their daily lives - as well as political and economic history.
-A central focus of the class is documenting the quest for equal rights with a specific look at the growth of political movements and the changes in legislation that have been achieved so far - and those that are still being fought for.
-From personal reflections to scholarly sources, we will explore how gender, sexuality, race, ethnicity, and class intersect to impact the lives of Americans.
+To better understand the United States—its values, creed, and promises—this class explores the contributions, aspirations, and challenges experienced specifically by women and LGBT+ communities throughout American history.
+This class focuses on social history—how people live their daily lives—as well as political and economic history.
+A central focus of the class is to document the quest for equal rights, with a specific look at the growth of political movements and the changes in legislation that have been achieved so far—and those that are still being fought for.
+From personal reflections to scholarly sources, students explore how gender, sexuality, race, ethnicity, and class intersect to impact the lives of Americans.

 The United States is one of the most diverse countries in the world.
 Some say this is its greatest strength; others argue that our diversity is our greatest challenge.
-This class explores both issues of personal identity and national belonging through the lens of race, ethnicity, and immigration.
-We learn about waves of immigration throughout United States history as we examine the roots of racial and ethnic stereotypes and persecution, and we study the efforts of individuals and activist movements dedicated to erasing prejudice and gaining equal access for all.
+This class explores issues of personal identity and national belonging through the lens of race, ethnicity, and immigration.
+We explore questions such as: What does it mean to be “an American” for different people, at different times, in different ways?
+What is “race,” and how have understandings of race shaped the history and identity of this nation and of individuals living in it?
+How have immigrants and American attitudes toward immigration shaped U.S. history?
+How have diverse groups of Americans struggled to create true equity and equality of opportunity for all people in this country?
+How closely do we match this ideal today?
+As we study waves of immigration throughout United States history, students examine the roots of racial and ethnic stereotypes and persecution and study the efforts of individuals and activist movements dedicated to erasing prejudice and gaining equal access for all.

 11th and 12th grades